Why the Contract is Important

 If I’m traveling outside the US, I know the protocols to do so without conflict.
 I’ll do everything I can to make sure I’m where I’m supposed to be, when I’m supposed to be there.
 Ready to give it my all.

-Failure to Perform services
+Failure to Perform

-Hopefully we’ll never have to worry about this, but I have to have a backup plan just in case.
+Hopefully, we’ll never have to worry about this, but I have to have a backup plan just in case.
 If something were to happen to me and I couldn’t make it to your wedding- like a terrible car accident or something- I have your back.
 I’ll have one of my photography associates step in for me.
-They are trained by me to provide the same level of service, same quality of photos, and the same great experience on the day-of.
+They are trained by me to provide the same level of service, the same quality of photos, and the same great experience on the day-of.
 I’ll try to make sure you get to meet them before your wedding day, so it’s not like a total stranger is showing up.

 In the EXTREMELY unlikely even my associates aren’t available, then I’d find another photographer, from within my network, who I’m confident will do the same.